 Mark has held founding marketing, sales, and product leadership roles in successful enterprise SaaS ventures cited among Information Week’s Top 100 ASPs, Forbes’ Best of the Web, and Upside’s Hot 100 Privately-held Companies.
 He has also run product marketing for PeopleSoft and led a $1.2 billion line of business for SAP.

-Mark started his career in the U.S. Treasury Department and has served as speechwriter to the President.
+Mark started his career in the U.S. Treasury Department and served as speechwriter to President George H.W.
+Bush.
 As an Executive Fellow at the Center for Digital Strategies at Dartmouth’s Tuck School of Business, Mark has moderated roundtables with Global 200 CIOs.
 His op-eds on business and social policy have run in venues including the New York Times, the International Herald Tribune and the Christian Science Monitor, where his series on extreme poverty was nominated for a Pulitzer Prize.

 Mark holds an MBA from Stanford and a Bachelor of Arts in English and Philosophy from Dartmouth.